danielkov/use-element-dimensions/README.md

 - When animating any of the size properties.
 - Setting a size properties on an encapsulating DOM Node.
 - Orientation change (`resize` triggers in this case - or it should).

-This package uses [`@juggle/resize-observer`](https://juggle.studio/resize-observer/) to [Ponyfill](https://github.com/sindresorhus/ponyfill) `ResizeObserver` API.
-This means that you can expect the same behaviour out of every browser, regardless of them having implemented the actual API or not.

 ### Development